 Though much of the mythology of their early days was built upon a slew of fiery, in-the-face live performances, it’s impossible to overstate the sense of excitement and hope that swirled around Gallows upon the release of this debut album.
 They were one of our own at a time when all the best stuff seemed like it came from elsewhere, and for a short, glorious time they were untouchable.
 Frank Carter and co. gave a damn fine representation of those infamous sweatbox shows across these 12 songs, with each one gripping tight and squeezing listeners into submission.
 Unlike a lot of the second-rate copyists that followed, Gallows understood that everything started with great songs first and foremost.

 The Brighton five-piece deserved more love than they ever really received in their lifetime, because live and on record they certainly held up their end of the bargain.
-Starting with the barbed intensity of this 5K-rated debut, they were so off-the-bat accomplished they were virtually taken for granted.
-‘Punk rock needs you again / Generation X is dead’ the breakdown on opener Bored Of Math intones, and sadly that’s a sentiment that still rings as true 10 years on as it did back then.
+Starting with the barbed intensity of this 5/5-rated debut, they were so off-the-bat accomplished they were virtually taken for granted.
+‘Punk rock needs you again / Generation X is dead’ the breakdown on opener Bored Of Math intones, and sadly that’s a sentiment that still rings as true today as it did back then.